CodingGarden/meower/README.md

 * [x] fetch POST /mews with form data
 * [x] See the CORS error and revel in this moment
-* ✅ Send user input from the client with fetch to the server
+* [x] Send user input from the client with fetch to the server

 ## Back-end